suconner/suconner.github.io/_posts/2014-01-17-docker-drupal-ec2.markdown

 This makes the keypair file read-only<br>

 <br>
-Copy the details of the <strong>Connect</strong> dialog box into the terminal:
+Copy the details of the <strong>Connect</strong> dialog box and paste into your terminal:
 {% highlight bash %}
 $ sudo ssh -i your_keypair_name.pem ubuntu@54.200.30.10
 {% endhighlight %}